 Ingredients you’ll need

-- Egg whites: these are the base, making it fluffy and giving its signature texture!
+- Carton Pasteurized Egg whites: these are the base, making it fluffy and giving its signature texture!
 You can use fresh egg whites or carton egg whites, just be sure to use a food scale to measure 90 grams!

 - Cream of tartar: help stabilize the egg whites so it stays thick, creamy, and fluffy!